joaompinto/claudine/README.md

 ## 📝 Text Editor Tool

-Claudine supports the text editor tool for Claude, allowing it to view and edit text files:
+Claudine supports the text editor tool for Claude, allowing it to view and edit text files.
+You can implement your own text editor tool handler and pass it to the Agent:

 ```python
 def handle_editor_tool(command, **kwargs):